Daniel-FD/Daniel-FD/README.md

 <h2 align="center">Hi 👋, I'm Daniel Fiuza</h2>
 <h3 align="left">A passionate and adaptable Data Scientist</h3>

-- 🦠 I’m currently leading the work on a few revolutionary healthcare ideas using AI.
+- 🦠 I’m currently leading the data science work on a bunch of revolutionary healthcare ideas using AI.
 - 🤓 I'm curious, and adaptable.
 - 🎓 I hold a PhD in Theorical Physics and Applied Mathematics from Imperial College London.
 - 🚀 I'm a Data Science Fellow from [Faculty AI](https://faculty.ai).